Flooristics, LLC

 Common Printing Defect

+Manufacturers cannot correct this type of defect, so they must discard the vinyl flooring material.
 There are many ways that printing defects are introduced, and manufacturers do what they can to catch them before they are shipped out to the customer.
-Customers that find a defect, mistakes or mismatches in the vinyl flooring should request replacement vinyl before installation.
+Customers who find a defect, mistakes, or mismatches in the vinyl flooring should request replacement vinyl before installation.

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: discolored vinyl, manufacturing errors in vinyl, vinyl ink, vinyl printing defect, vinyl printing defects, viyl printing problems